USAJOBS/help-center/faq/job-announcement/security-clearances.md

 A basic background investigation usually involves a finger printing process and a basic check of your criminal and credit history.

 ### Public Trust
 Public Trust is a more extensive background investigation, but it is not a security clearance.
 Most federal jobs that involve policy-making, public safety and health, law enforcement duties, managing finances, dealing with compliance or managing major programs, require a “Public Trust” background investigation.
-You must complete the Standard Form (SF) 85P questionnaire.
+The background investigation starts after you accept a job offer.
+You will need to provide references from people who know you and answer questions about where you've lived, worked and any military history or police records.

 ## Security Clearances